 1 (b) An action instituted pursuant to this section may be brought by one or more 2 employees or former employees individually and/or on behalf of other employees similarly 3 situated.
 4 (c) No agreement between the employee and employer to work for less than the 5 applicable wage and/or benefit rate or to otherwise work under terms and/or conditions in 6 violation of applicable law is a defense to an action brought pursuant to this section.
 7 (d) An employer's responsibility and liability hereunder is solely to the employer's own 8 employees.
-9 (e) A civil action filed under this section may be instituted instead of, but not in addition 10 to, the director of labor and training enforcement procedures authorized by the above referenced 11 chapters, provided the civil action is filed prior to the date the director of labor and training issued 12 notice of an administrative hearing.
-13 (f) The filing of a civil action under this section shall not preclude the director of labor
+9 (e) A civil action filed under this section may be instituted instead of, but not in addition 10 to, the director of labor and training enforcement procedures authorized by the above referenced 11 chapters, provided the civil action is filed prior to the date the director of labor and training issue 12 notice of an administrative hearing.
+13 (f) The filing of a civil action under this section shall not preclude the director of labo 14 and training from investigating the matter and/or referring the matter to the attorney general 15 contractors 'registration board and/or the tax administrator.

-- (f) The filing of a civil action under this section shall not preclude the director of labor and training from investigating the matter and/or referring the matter to the attorney general, contractors 'registration board and/or the tax administrator. - (g) Any claim hereunder shall be forever barred unless commenced within three (3) six (6) years after the cause of action accrued. - SECTION 3.
+(g) Any claim hereunder shall be forever barred unless commenced within three (3) six (6) years after the cause of action accrued.

+SECTION 3.
 This act shall take effect upon passage.

-LC003174
+LC000058